kevin-chalmers/set08103/lectures/lecture01/README.md

 #### So what is Software Engineering?

-A collection of techniques (e.g. designing, programming, testing) to develop sofware using ideas from computer science in a manner that is systematic.
+A collection of techniques (e.g. designing, programming, testing) to develop software using ideas from computer science in a manner that is systematic.
 We require evidence about our software to determine if it is working as expected.

 ### What is a Method?